Today, you’re going to discover the best day trips from Dublin.

 From the first line of a local tune filling the pub, cities like Galway will have you under their spell.

-Actually, the only thing keeping Galway aforementioned best of the best list is the distance (It makes for a long day trip, and works much better as a weekend getaway.)
+The only thing keeping Galway on the aforementioned best of the best list is the distance (It makes for a long day trip, and works much better as a weekend getaway.)

 GETTING FROM DUBLIN TO GALWAY

 Galway sits on the opposite coast of the country from Dublin.
-However, it only takes two and a half hours to drive between the two.
+However, it only takes two and a half hours to drive between Galway and Dublin City Centre.

-That means you can eat breakfast in Dublin, lunch listening to live music in Galway, and back to Dublin before dinner.
+That means you can eat breakfast in Dublin, have lunch listening to live music in Galway and go back to Dublin before dinner.

 THINGS TO DO IN GALWAY